juliachanb/juliachanb.github.io/pages/portfolio.md

 [Go to the larger project](https://www.revealnews.org/episodes/the-man-inside-four-months-as-a-prison-guard/)

-*I interviewed reporter Shane Bauer for a piece that accompanied the radio documentary Reveal produced about his deeply revelatory investigation of the private prison industry.
+*I interviewed reporter Shane Bauer for a piece that accompanied the radio version of his deeply revelatory investigation of the private prison industry.
 My story examined what life is like for people on both sides of the bars.*

 ---